maratron-ai/maratron-ai/README.md

 # Maratron AI

 This project contains a simple FastMCP server used for demos.
-It exposes weather utilities as well as a tool to query a local PostgreSQL database.
+It connects to a local PostgreSQL database and provides utilities for inspecting and updating data.

 ## Running the server